Phil MeekinView Profile

 Bad debts, falling sales and cash flow problems are a nightmare for any business owner.
-If your company is facing serious financial difficulty you may have heard of (and be worried about) “trading whilst insolvent”.
-It’s a complex subject about which there are many myths and rumours circulating.
-And there are very serious consequences of continuing to trade when you know your business is insolvent.
+If your company is facing serious financial difficulty, you may have heard of (and be worried about) “trading whilst insolvent”.
+It’s a complicated subject, about which many myths and rumours are circulating, and there are severe consequences of continuing to trade when you know your business is insolvent.
 There are several arrangements available for insolvent businesses, either allowing them to clear as much of their debt as they can afford, or, close the business if necessary.
 One of the most famous, and in some cases controversial procedures is pre-pack administration.

 How does it work?
 A pre-pack is where a buyer is lined up for an insolvent company’s business (or assets) before it goes into a formal insolvency process.
 It allows an administrator to quickly and confidentially sell a failing business before it is permanently damaged.
 The buyer can even be a group made up of former managers and directors from the old company, potentially allowing the business to continue operating as if nothing has changed after the insolvency process.